 Bratislava, the capital of Slovakia, is set along the Danube River by the border with Austria and Hungary.
 It’s surrounded by vineyards and the Little Carpathian mountains, crisscrossed with forested hiking and cycling trails.
 The pedestrian-only, 18th-century old town is known for its lively bars and cafes.
 Perched atop a hill, the reconstructed Bratislava Castle overlooks old town and the Danube River.
 The feature image shows the back wall of a building housing a children’s theatre program, with charming pictures and a sampling of the graffiti omnipresent in Bratislava.
+See this excellent article about Bratislava in the Wall Street Journal, September 19, 2018.

 The Holocaust Memorial and its adjacent synagogue image were erected in 1996 in the Old Town of Bratislava on the site of the former Neolog Synagogue, which was torn down during the Soviet period to make way for a highway.